-YOUR EXPERT MANUAL HANDLING TRAINER, JONATHAN SIMMONDS BSc (Hons) Ost
+YOUR EXPERT MANUAL HANDLING TRAINER, WAYNE ROBERTS BSc (Hons) Ost

-Your Instructor on the Manual Handling Instructor Programme will be Jonathan Simmonds.
-Jonathan is our Peterborough based Manual Handling Instructor and is there to assist you over the course period.
+Your Instructor on the Manual Handling Instructor (Train the Trainer) Programme will be Wayne Roberts who is there to train and assist you over the Course period.

 THE TRAINING VENUE

 The Oscott Centre in Birmingham is a spacious venue with plenty of room on site to carry out both the theory and practical areas of our highly practical manual handling training courses.
-The room is equipped with a variety of loads where attendees can perform best practice lifting, carrying, lowering, pulling, pushing and team handling with the guidance of their Expert Trainer Jonathan Simmonds on the training days.
+The room is equipped with a variety of loads where attendees can perform best practice lifting, carrying, lowering, pulling, pushing and team handling with the guidance from your Expert Instructor Wayne Roberts.
 Having a good range of equipment to practice with fully prepares you for any loads you may come across within your industry.

 For your well deserved breaks there are plentiful hot drinks and chilled water provided throughout the day.